abakus-it-old/sale_order_improvements/README.md

 * It set the current date to the order date of quotations or sales orders.
 * Invoice Address is alterable after sale order confirmation
 * New field special condition.
 Will be included at the end of the quotation report.
+* Attachment field in Quotations and Sale Orders

 !!!
 You need to add &quot;&lt;t t-if=&quot;o.special_condition_id&quot;&gt;&lt;span t-field=&quot;o.special_condition_id.name&quot;/&gt;&lt;/t&gt;&quot; at the end of the quotation report (sale.report_saleorder_document) !!!